Reading time: 4 minutes

 Money isn’t everything

 Money has a lot to do with the timing of retirement, but it’s not the only consideration.
-While some of us can’t wait to stop work and start ticking off our bucket list, others enjoy the mental stimulation and social interaction that work provides.
+While some of us can’t wait to stop work and start ticking off our bucket list, others enjoy the mental stimulation, social interaction and a sense of meaning and purpose that work provides.

-Now that Australians are staying fit and healthy for longer, it’s increasingly common for people to continue working part time or as a consultant for the intrinsic satisfaction as much as the income.
+Now that Australians are staying fit and healthy for longer, it’s increasingly common for people to continue working part time, act as a consultant or start a small business for the intrinsic satisfaction as much as the income.

 So think carefully about how you like to spend your time and how you plan to adjust to retirement.
 Retirement is likely to be more satisfying if you have developed interests outside work and strong family and social networks.

 As you can see, there is no simple answer to the question of when you should retire.
-If you are thinking about retiring in the not-too-distant future, have a look at SuperGuide’s How to plan for retirement and How much super do I need to retire.
+If you are thinking about retiring in the not-too-distant future, learn about how to plan for retirement and how much super you need to retire.

-Money certainly isn’t everything, but the more financially independent you are the more options you will have to decide the timing and circumstances of your retirement.
+Money certainly isn’t everything, but the more financially independent you are the more options you’ll have to decide the timing and circumstances of your retirement.